GiovannyJ/Woof-Senior-Capstone/README.md

     - contributions: backend, map asset
 ## Inspiration
 we made woof bc they said we couldn't do it but we did it swag
-## User Stories
+## Features
-- videos and stuff
+I can do this
+I can do that
+I can do this and that
 ## Design Choices
 ### Session manager
 the session manager is cool bc it holds a lot of info that is passed throughout the pages